Amazon Books vs BookBub

 2013.
 Amazon offering descounted ebooks for purchased print books

-Amazon has introduced a new program called MatchBook, which offers customers a compelling incentive to purchase the digital version of any physical book they have previously bought on the platform.
-If you have ever purchased a print edition of a book from Amazon, you now have the opportunity to acquire the Kindle edition at a significantly discounted price, ranging from free to $2.99.
-This benefit extends to books purchased as far back as 1995 when Amazon initially launched its online bookstore.
-Not only does this program offer great value to customers, but it also presents a clear advantage for publishers and authors, who will have the opportunity to earn more from each book they publish.
-The program is scheduled to launch in October.
+Amazon introduced a new initiative called MatchBook, offering customers a reward for purchasing a digital version of any physical book previously bought on the site.
+If you've ever purchased a printed copy of a book from Amazon, you can now acquire the Kindle version at a significantly reduced price — from free to $2.99.
+This offer extends to books bought as far back as 1995, when Amazon first launched its online bookstore.
+Besides being a valuable new advantage for customers, this also presents an opportunity for publishers and authors to earn more from each book they release.
+The program is set to launch in October.

 2013.
 Overstock vs Amazon competition will reduce ebook prices

-Towards the end of July, the US-based online retailer Overstock.com initiated a pricing war against Amazon by offering a significant discount on 360,000 books, at least 10% below Amazon's prices.
-In response, Amazon matched Overstock's lowered prices, mirroring their every move.
-Recently, Overstock announced the extension of its "10% below Amazon" price promotion to include all books in its online store.
-As a result, the pricing war will continue into a second week.
-While it is important to note that these discounts primarily apply to print books, it is highly likely that the ebook ecosystem will also be impacted by these competitive actions.
+At the end of July, US online retailer Overstock.com launched a price war against Amazon, offering (for a week) 360,000 books at least 10% below Amazon’s prices.
+Following this, Amazon matched Overstock’s lower prices incrementally.
+Yesterday, Overstock announced it would extend its “10% below Amazon” price promotion for all books in its online store, so the price war will continue into a second week.
+While these are print books, the ebook market will likely be impacted as well.